What is this place

 Access: Free entry; shoreline is open at all times, with organized kayak tours launching nearby.

-Visit hours: Daylight hours are best; trails are easier outside peak heat, kayaking often at sunrise/sunset.
+Visiting hours: Daylight hours are best; trails are easier outside peak heat, kayaking often at sunrise/sunset.

-Time needed: 1–2 hours for walking; 2–3 hours with kayaking.
+Visit duration: 1–2 hours for walking; 2–3 hours with kayaking.

 Best time: November–March; plan around tides – mid to high tide eases creek crossings and navigation.